 The Mile High City has a ton of places to get outside, so it’s no surprise that we have lots of great hiking trails near Denver as well!
 There are trails for every ability, from paved paths that are perfect for strollers and wheelchairs to technical climbs that only the most experienced hikers should try.

-As a local who loves hiking, I’d thought I’d write up this quick list of some of my favorites in the Denver area, to help others looking to get out on the trails.
-I’ve indicated difficulty for each hike, and also included links so you can easily add them to your Google Maps with one click.
+As a Denver local who loves hiking, I thought I’d write up this quick list of some of my favorite hiking trails near me, to help others looking to get out on the trails.
+I’ve indicated difficulty for each of these Denver hikes, and also included links so you can easily add them to your Google Maps with one click.

-Most of these are pretty near the Denver metro area, though I did include a couple of spectacular Rocky Mountain National Park hikes that are worth the drive.
+Most of these best hikes near Denver, Colorado are close to the metro area, though I did include a couple of spectacular Rocky Mountain National Park hikes that are worth the drive.
 If you want more trails, check out our post on the best hikes in Colorado.

 Table of Contents